Fudgy Eggless Brownies

 Arman’s recipe tips

-- For cakier brownies, bake for 2-3 minutes extra or until the edges are slightly elevated.
+- For cakier brownies, I like to bake for 2-3 minutes extra or until the edges are slightly elevated (this is how my partner prefers them, which is why I often make two batches at a time!).

-- Do not overmix the batter, as it can impact how gorgeous the crinkle tops will be.
+- Do not overmix the batter, as it can impact how gorgeous the crinkled tops will be.
 Once there are no pockets of flour, they are mixed enough.

 - Use a warm and sharp knife.
-Dip the knife in warm water, carefully dry it, and slice your brownies.
+Dip the knife in warm water, dry it carefully, and slice your brownies.
 This will make way less of a mess and help guarantee even, clean cuts.

 Storage instructions

-To store: Leftover brownies can keep at room temperature, covered, for up to 1 week.
-If you’d prefer thicker and cakier brownies, refrigerate them and they will keep for up to 2 weeks.
+To store: Leftover brownies can be kept at room temperature, covered, for up to 1 week.
+If you’d prefer thicker and cakier brownies, refrigerate them, and they will keep for up to 2 weeks.

 To freeze: Place brownies in a ziplock bag and store them in the freezer for up to 6 months.